Skip to Content

 Community Impact

-Adrianna Town Posted by: Adrianna Town 7 days ago
+Adrianna Town Posted by: Adrianna Town 2 weeks ago

 Honor Flight Northeast Indiana recently held its 49th Honor Flight, which provided a life-changing experience for four local Huntington veterans.
 The Community Foundation was proud to assist in funding the 49th Honor Flight to honor Huntington County’s armed services veterans.
 The freedoms Huntington County residents enjoy are thanks to the brave men and women who served our nation, and it was a privilege to honor our local heroes by funding their involvement in this event.